 If we had something we needed to run on 110v, say, overnight; during those 10 hours, the Aims inverter would use 50 amp hours out of your battery bank PLUS whatever electrical device you were actually using.
 So, if you had a 200 amp hour battery bank, the inverter would take 25% of your entire battery bank to be on overnight.

-To recap: Both inverters I talked about are indeed good inverters, but the premium price you'll pay for one over the other is for performance efficiency.
+To recap: Both inverters I talked about are indeed good inverters, but the premium price you’ll pay for one over the other is for performance efficiency, more features, and potentially better customer service.

 An Inverter Charger will not only invert your 12v battery power to 110v power, but will also charge your 12v batteries from a normal wall outlet AND will run any electrical devices from that 110v normal wall outlet once the batteries are charged.
 This is nice for power hungry devices like electric space heaters or air conditioners.